hdsu-bioquant/sincellTE_2022/day1/03_cleanup.md

 ## 3.2 Adding new columns

 Very often, we want to add new columns to an existing data frame!
-For example, we could add a column names `ageMont` in which we compute the age in month instead of year.
+For example, we could add a column names `ageMonth` in which we compute the age in month instead of year.

 This can be done with the function `mutate()` from the `dplyr` package: